tytydraco/yessleep/out/A_sick_man_commandeered_our_bus_He_wont_tell_us_where_were_headed.md

 As quickly as Frank's head had come apart, it began to reform.
 Like a time lapse in reverse, the skull and skin rearranged themselves, shards of bones clicking back into place through some unseen means.

-No longe restrained, Frank went for the door mechanism, forcing them shut again with a hiss.
+No longer restrained, Frank went for the door mechanism, forcing them shut again with a hiss.

 I couldn't fight back.
 I didn't want to risk touching that walking mass of disease.
 He was sick in more ways than one.